flobee/multirename/README.md

 -   Scan for matches in a recusivly way or just files in the given directory.

+-   Scan for matches including search function also able to use regular expr.

+-   Excluding matches you dont want to rename

 -   Scan for all files or a given list of file extensions.
 E.g.: doc;docx;xls

+-   Using external scripts as plugins to assist the renaming befor or after the internal renaming performs.
+E.g. loading a new name from a text file.

 -   More features to come.
 Some are already in the code marked as TODO.